onthebusiness/harelang.org/content/tutorials/introduction.md

       "main" by using the `*` operator.

-      When you call a function in Hare (or when the runtime calls "main" for you), a *stack frame* is allocated to store all of the function's variables and parameters.
+      When you call a function in Hare (or when the runtime calls "main" for you), a small block of memory called a *stack frame* is allocated to store all of the function's variables and parameters.
 This is automatically cleaned up when you return from the function, which makes it useful for getting rid of resources when you're done using them.
 However, it's important not to allow a reference to any stack-allocated variables to persist after the function ends.
-      Additionally, there is a limited amount of stack space, so it's often wise to seek alternative strategies when allocating large objects&nbsp;&mdash;
-      which we'll address momentarily.
+Additionally, there is a limited amount of stack space, so it's often wise to seek alternative strategies when allocating large objects&nbsp;&mdash; which we'll address momentarily.

       As a practical demonstration of stack allocation, this sample also computes and prints the SHA-256 hash of its source code.
 A common pattern